Jack River (musician): 2013-2016: Career beginnings and EPs

+2017-2022: Sugar Mountain

 River's single, "Fool's Gold" (June 2017), was accompanied by a music video, which Sosefina Fuamoli of The AU Review felt was, "dreamy as hell" and "lit up through a beautifully-crafted haze of a narrative, following different couples."
 In June–July 2017 the singer-songwriter launched a series of concerts, Electric Lady, featuring only female acts: Ali Barter, Alex Lahey, and Gretta Ray.
 River supported Midnight Oil during that year and undertook her own Fool's Gold Tour.

 On 22 June 2018, River released her debut album, Sugar Mountain, titled for Neil Young's song of the same name.
 The album recounts River's painful memories, including her sister's fatal accident.
 During an interview with Richard Kingsmill on 2018, a program on Triple J radio, River explained that music was her way of dealing with emotions and also as therapy, calling it her "go to for everything".
 It peaked at number 11 on the Albums Chart and received three nominations at the 2018 ARIA Awards: Breakthrough Artist, Best Pop Release and Engineer of the Year (the latter shared with Dunn and John Castle).
 In October 2019, she came at no.11 in Happy Mag's list of "The 15 Australian female artists changing the game right now".

 On 4 October 2019, River released the single "Later Flight" and announced she had an EP due for release on 14 February 2020.

 In September 2021, River released "We Are the Youth" saying "At the same time as there is widespread climate injustice, there is ongoing abuse of power on many fronts in our society: against First Nations people, in the halls of parliament and in workplaces everywhere.
 People are tired of it.
 We want change and action and we are ready to work to build our way out of a broken system."

+2023: Endless Summer

-In February 2023, River released "Endless Summer", the title track from her forthcoming second studio album, due for release on 16 June 2023.
+In February 2023, River released "Endless Summer", the title track from her second studio album Endless Summer, released on 16 June 2023.
+In an album review, Ellie Robinson from NME called it "a psychedelic cruise through streams of pop influenced by surf-rock and shoegaze, carried by lyrics that paint an oddly alluring picture of an apocalyptic hellscape."